Piglet's Big Game: GameCube, PlayStation 2, and GBA versions

+Microsoft Windows version

+The Windows version focuses on a point-and-click adventure style.
+Piglet has the ability to move to different locations and pick up items.
+Several minigames are also playable, such as a painting minigame located at Eeyore's home; not only can players paint pictures on Eeyore's easel, but they can also paint pictures from Piglet's scrapbook.

 Plot

 GameCube and PlayStation 2 versions

-This game primarily features Piglet going into his friends' dreams and scaring "Heffalumps" & "Woozles" to help his friends collect valuable items.

-The game starts with Piglet observing Pooh reaching for a bee hive, Roo reaching for a ball that is caught in a tree, Owl trying to remember where his memory book is, Rabbit planting his carrots, Eeyore having his usual gloomy days, and Tigger painting his house to look like him.
+The game starts with Piglet observing Pooh reaching for a beehive, Roo reaching for a ball that is caught in a tree, Owl trying to remember where his memory book is, Rabbit planting his carrots, Eeyore having his usual gloomy days, and Tigger painting his house to look like him.
+During this, Piglet is frightened by a shadowy monster called the Granosorus, but it disappears before his friends can see it.
+Christopher Robin tells him that it was part of his imagination and that he must overcome his fears.
+However, Piglet says that heroes are supposed to be big and brave, and since he is the opposite, he is convinced that he will never become a hero.

-Piglet sees a shadowy monster called the Granosorus and is scared of it, but it disappears before his friends can see it.
-Even Christopher Robin does not believe him.
-Christopher tells Piglet to overcome his fears, but Piglet says that heroes are supposed to be big and brave, and since he is the opposite, he realizes that he will never be a hero.
-Piglet leaves the Hundred-Acre-Wood as his friends start to fall asleep doing what Piglet saw them doing.
-Piglet discovers a mysterious telescope which causes him to magically enter their dreams and begins to help them find their missing items.
-Pooh wants honey, Roo wants his ball, Owl wants his memory book, Eeyore wants colors, Rabbits wants his carrots to be safe, and Tigger wants his stripes after getting covered in paint.
+As Piglet sadly leaves the Hundred Acre-Wood, his friends start to fall asleep doing what Piglet saw them doing.
+At the same time, Piglet discovers a mysterious telescope which causes him to magically enter their dreams and begins to help them with their problems such as giving Pooh honey, helping Roo find his ball, searching for Owl's memory book, helping Eeyore find colors, helping Rabbit harvest his carrots, and finding Tigger's missing stripes.
+Along the way, he faces off against many kinds of Heffalumps, Woozles, living trees, and a sentient door.

 After helping them all, the Hundred Acre Wood gets flooded and Piglet attempts to save his friends, who are trapped on islands with Heffalumps and Woozles.
 Once Piglet rescues everyone, the Granosorus appears, but Piglet is able to scare it off.
-Christopher Robin comes and after learning of Piglet's bravery, he gives everybody a picnic to celebrate Piglet's bravery.
+Christopher Robin comes and after learning of Piglet's bravery and heroism, he gives everybody a picnic to celebrate.